Gauged Quintessence: Constraint on the dark gauge coupling

 \section{Constraint on the dark gauge coupling}

 As discussed in Sec.~\ref{sec:quantum correction}, the quantum correction from the gauge boson loops may ruin the dark energy behavior of the quintessence.
-Order of magnitude estimation of the constraints on the parameter space can be obtained if one demands the criteria that the magnitude of the gauge boson corrections for $V_{\text{eff}}$ and $m_{\phi}$ [the last terms in Eqs.~\eqref{eq:QV}-\eqref{eq:effphimass}] at present are smaller than the other terms.
+Order of magnitude estimation of the constraints on the parameter space can be obtained if one demands the criteria that the magnitude of the gauge boson corrections for $V_{\text{eff}}$ and $m_{\phi}$ [the last terms in Eqs.~\eqref{eq:QV} and \eqref{eq:effphimass}] at present are smaller than the other terms.

-The criteria $\text{(i)}$ only depends on the $m_X$, thus it constrains the $m_X$.
+The criteria $\text{(i)}$ only depends on the $m_X^{}$.
+Thus it constrains the $m_X^{}$.
 (Note $m^2_X \approx m^2_X|_0$ in the present universe as discussed in Sec.~\ref{sec:quantum correction}.)
-The criteria $\text{(ii)}$ depends on both $m_X$ and $g_X$, and it constrains the $g_X$ at each $m_X$.
-In Fig.~\ref{fig:constraint}, criteria (i) constrains the right red region and criteria (ii) constrains the upper red region.
+The criteria $\text{(ii)}$ depends on both $m_X^{}$ and $g_X$, and it constrains the $g_X$ at each $m_X^{}$.
+In Fig.~\ref{fig:constraint}, criteria (i) constrains the right red region, and criteria (ii) constrains the upper red region.
+These constraints only account for the quantum correction, and whether dark gauge bosons are particles or coherent is irrelevant.

 The weak gravity conjecture \cite{Arkani-Hamed:2006emk} states that gravity is the weakest force in nature, which requires

 where $m$ is the mass of the lightest charged particle.
 In our case, since the quintessence is the only one charged by the $U(1)_\text{Dark}$ gauge symmetry, it is the quintessence mass $m_{\phi}$.
 Thus it constrains the $g_X$.